Sabuj-Chowdhury/CarCloud-client/README.md

 ---

-## 🛠️ Updates

-1. **Sorting**: Briefly defined sorting options on the "Available Cars" page.
-2. **Recharts**: Integrated for visualizing daily rental price statistics on the "My Bookings" page.

----

 ## 📦 Deployment

-- Deployed using **Netlify** for the client and **Vercel** for the backend.
+- **Firebase:** Deployed frontend for production.
+- **Vercel:** Backend deployment for seamless API communication.
-- Secured environment variables and configurations.
+- **Security:** Secured environment variables and configurations.
-- No errors like CORS, 404, or 504 on production.

 ---

 ## 🙌 Acknowledgments

-This project was developed as part of an assignment for assessing technical and problem-solving skills.
-Special thanks to the reviewers for their guidance.
+This project was developed as part of an assignment to assess technical and problem-solving skills.
+Special thanks to reviewers for their guidance and feedback.

 ---